 Under the California procedural statutes, a plaintiff cannot intentionally engage in a protracted delay of the prosecution of his case.
 A failure to even serve the summons and complaint against a defendant within two years after it is filed provides discretionary grounds for a court to dismiss the action.

-The Court ultimately agreed with Eric, granted the motion and the complaint against the client was dismissed with prejudice.
+The Court ultimately agreed with the Firm, granted the motion and the complaint against the client was dismissed with prejudice.